kevglass/rune-dinodash/README.md

 _All game assets are licensed for use in these projects.
 They remain copyright of their authors._

+_You can find the rest of my rune games here https://github.com/kevglass/rune-games_

 ![preview](https://github.com/kevglass/rune-dinodash/assets/3787210/38a82c94-2ec5-498f-9bf8-3f2fcb1c6d71)

 # How to Play